Reduction-Based Creative Telescoping for Definite Summation of D-finite Functions: Certificates

 \section{Certificates}

-The fourth generation of creative telescoping algorithms introduced reductions that allowed to find a telescoper without having to compute an associated certificate.
-This led to faster algorithms as certificates are known to be larger than telescopers \cite{bostan:hal-00777675}.
-This approach makes sense in the diffential case as it is known in advance that the integral of a certificate over a cycle that avoids singularities is equal to zero.
+Reduction-based creative telescoping algorithms allow to find a telescoper without having to compute an associated certificate.
+This has led to faster algorithms as certificates are known to be larger than telescopers~\cite{bostan:hal-00777675}.
+This approach makes sense in the differential case when it is known in advance that the integral of a certificate over a cycle that avoids singularities is equal to zero.
 The framework is not as favorable for sums.
-Indeed, it is necessary to detect whether the certificate has integer poles in the range of summation and it is often unclear whether the certificate becomes~0 at the boundaries of the summation interval.
+Indeed, it is necessary to detect whether the certificate has poles in the range of summation and it is often unclear whether the certificate becomes~0 at the boundaries of the summation interval.

-It is however possible to compute the certificates in a compact way during the execution of our algorithm.
-Recall that certificates belong to the finite dimensional $\mathbb{K}(n)$-vector space $\mathbb{A}/\!\Ann F$ that admits for basis $(\gamma,\dots,S_n^{r-1}\gamma)$.
-The idea is to make the computation and storage of certificates efficient by storing their rational function coefficients not as normalized rational functions but as directed acyclic graphs (dags).
-These dags have number of internal nodes of the same order as the number of operations performed when computing the telescoper, so that their computation does not burden the complexity.
+It is however possible to compute the certificates \emph{in a compact way} during the execution of our algorithm, with almost no impact on the execution time.
+The idea is to make the computation and storage of certificates efficient by storing them as directed acyclic graphs (dags) rather than operators with normalized rational function coefficients.
+These dags have a number of internal nodes of the same order as the number of operations performed when computing the telescoper, so that their computation does not burden the complexity.
+They can then be evaluated at the endpoints of the range of summation, or expanded in Laurent series there.